ch4mpy/spring-addons/samples/tutorials/resource-server_with_ui/README.md

 - an OAuth2 client filter-chain with login, logout and sessions (and CSRF protection) for UI
 - a state-less (neither session nor CSRF protection) filter-chain for the REST API.

-We also saw how handy `spring-addons-webmvc-jwt-resource-server` and `spring-addons-webmvc-jwt-client` when it comes to configuring a resource-server or client logout.
+We also saw how handy `spring-addons-webmvc-jwt-resource-server` and `spring-addons-webmvc-client` when it comes to configuring a resource-server or client logout.